-- Students should avoid personal conversations with fellow students and facility staff in the presence of patients. - Students must not use profanity or profane gestures anywhere on the grounds of the clinical-education setting. - Students should not engage in or listen to negativity or gossip.
-Listening without acting to stop it is the same as participating. - Students should demonstrate respect by not interrupting or having "side" conversations when someone is speaking. - Students should not make negative comments about fellow students, facility staff or engage in any discussion regarding criticism of a physician, perceived workplace difficulties or job dissatisfaction among clinical education setting personnel. - Students will not discuss results of exams with patients.

-- Students will communicate effectively and be receptive to feedback with a positive attitude. - Students are representatives of the Yavapai College and the respective program.
+- Students must not use profanity or profane gestures anywhere on the grounds of the clinical-education setting. - Students should not engage in or listen to negativity or gossip.
+Listening without acting to stop it is the same as participating. - Students should demonstrate respect by not interrupting or having "side" conversations when someone is speaking. - Students should not make negative comments about fellow students, facility staff or engage in any discussion regarding criticism of a physician, perceived workplace difficulties or job dissatisfaction among clinical education setting personnel. - Students will not discuss results of exams with patients. - Students will communicate effectively and be receptive to feedback with a positive attitude. - Students are representatives of the Yavapai College and the respective program.
 Students are expected to cultivate a relationship of mutual respect with all staff in the clinical education setting. - Students can receive training on patient/customer satisfaction programs offered by the clinical institutions.
 Students are expected to follow the guidelines of these programs.